*First written July 2025, updated November 2025.*

 Immediate Actions:

 Important: If payment has been taken, issuing refunds now is better than waiting for chargebacks, which result in additional fees and can damage your payment processor relationship.
+If you get a lot of chargebacks it can result in higher payment processing fees or your store can be shut down.r relationship.
 If you get a lot of chargebacks it can result in higher payment processing fees or your store can be shut down.

 Blocking the bots

-It seems to be a cat-and-mouse game to stop these bot attacks, with the fraudsters always being one step ahead and everyone else playing catchup to try and stop them.
-Shopify doesn’t seem to be particularly proactive or useful, from what I’ve read on the help forums.
+It is a cat-and-mouse game to stop these bot attacks, with the fraudsters always being one step ahead and everyone else playing catchup to try and stop them.

-Shopify has bot protection for its Shopify Plus stores: https://help.shopify.com/en/manual/checkout-settings/bot-protection but it only seems to work for an hour at a time, which I don’t understand, and the Shopify Plus subscription is too expensive for most of us.
+Shopify has bot protection for its Shopify Plus stores: https://help.shopify.com/en/manual/checkout-settings/bot-protection but Shopify Plus subscription is too expensive for most of us.

 Instead, here are four simple measures that might help (though none are guaranteed to work!):